geudde/attic-chest/pages/03.season-2/05.meeting-17/03.stanzas/docs.md

 &emsp;In brave assertion of her honour slain
 &emsp;&emsp;Her bosom heaves with sighs
 &emsp;&emsp;To heaven she lifts her eyes
-&emsp;With grief beyond the power of words exprest
+&emsp;With grief beyond the power of words expressed
 Smiles on the lifeless corse and dies upon his breast.